 It is an August day in 1933.
 I am at Cannaught Park Race Track in Gatineau, Quebec.
 I am sitting on my brother-in-law's horse waiting for the gate to open.
 Today, I intend to win this race.
 I am doing pretty well on the circuit between Dorval and Toronto.
 I usually ride Mr. Wilfred T. Trenholme's horses.
 He is pleased with my performances so far, and I intend to keep up his confidence.
 The gate opens, and we are off.
 I simply love the feeling at the start of a race.
 The horse and I are one.
 We push forward through the crowd.

 I'm not sure what happens next.
 Maybe the horses clip heels.
 I don't know.
 Suddenly, I am on the ground, and my horse lands on top of me.
 I can't move.
 The ambulance comes to take me off the track, and I can see the worried faces in the stands.
-My sister, Marjorie's, face stands out in the crowd.
+Among them, I see my sister Marjorie's face.

 In the hospital, I am told my future does not look good.
 The doctors say they can do very little for me, and I probably will only live a few more years.
 I am sent to the Prevost Sanitorium.
 But I'm still young, and I don't believe my life is over.
 It is so hard to keep positive.
 But each morning, from my bed, I listen on my transistor radio to a character on NBC from San Francisco named Cheerio.
 He reads poems, and he tells the most inspirational stories about people like me, shut-ins, who find a way to get on with their lives.
 Listening helps me feel connected to the rest of the world.
 I think if these people can live independently, maybe I can, too.
 I start working on building up my strength.
 I design my own training program.
 I write several letters to Cheerio telling him how much I enjoy his show.
 Then, Cheerio decides to come to Montreal to meet me.
 On February 28, 1936, he airs his radio show right from my room!